CraftSpider/craftspider.github.io/_posts/2021-07-12-hello-world.md

 title: "There's always a first"
 date: 2021-07-12 21:10:00 EST
 tags: meta
-description: A single post stands in the dessert, looking out over a desolate wasteland
+description: A single post stands in the desert, looking out over a desolate wasteland
 ---

 I refused to title this post 'Hello World!', despite the temptation.
 It seems every blog starts with that one, and while that's not a bad thing, it felt a little too on the nose.
 However, I can't promise I won't go with something equally cliche in the future.